-The Creative Residency Arita programme was launched with the sponsorship of Saga Prefecture in 2016.
-Internationally active artists and designers were selected by committee members following an opencall application and review of past work and suitability for the residency.
-With ceramic production as the focal point, the programme offers support for creators from various backgrounds and specialisms with their creative activities.
-At the sametime, they will be presented with the opportunity to interact with local residents and pair up with highlyskilled potters and craftsmen to collaborate artistically together.
+Creative Residency Arita (CRA) is an international artist-in-residence programme organised by Arita Town and Saga Prefecture.
+With ceramic production as the focal point, the programme offers support for creators from various backgrounds in order to engage in creative activities whilst being presented with the opportunity to interact with local residents and paired with highly¬ skilled potters and craftsmen to collaborate artistically together.

 - Company/Facility: Jyusha